 Additionally, impacts from the ways products are used, consumed and discarded-including from solid waste facilities and delivery services-have disproportionately burdened communities of color.
-These communities have also historically been excluded from the economic benefits generated by the garbage and recycling system, which totals more than \$537 million each year in jobs and other economic impacts.2 The 2030 Regional Waste Plan highlights the need to allocate resources in ways that benefit communities, including eliminating barriers to services and employment.
+These communities have also historically been excluded from the economic benefits generated by the garbage and recycling system, which totals more than \$537 million each year in jobs and other economic impacts.2 The 2030 Regional Waste Plan highlights the need to allocate resources in ways that benefit communities of color and other historically marginalized communities, including eliminating barriers to services and employment.